farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-parameters.md

 - Instants for which these elements should be monitored (among PREVENTIVE, OUTAGE, AUTO, and CURATIVE)
 - For instants other than PREVENTIVE that are selected, a list of contingencies after which these elements are monitored at defined instants (the contingences shall be identified by their CIM CRAC mRIDs as they figure in the B55 Series/Contingency_Series)
-- For every instant, the minimum and maximum voltage thresholds to be applied for every nominal voltage level.
+- For every instant, the minimum and maximum voltage thresholds to be respected for every nominal voltage level.
 See [example below](#cim-example) for a better illustration.